 If they have not got a licence but are falsely claiming they have, then you should report them to the relevant authority.

-A criticism of some of the licencing authorities is that when there is a problem they can be pretty slow in dealing with it, at times, it looks like they don’t want to get involved.
+A criticism of some of the licensing authorities is that when there is a problem they can be pretty slow in dealing with it, at times, it looks like they don’t want to get involved.

 Even though it is quite rare, you can run into problems with the more significant casinos in one way or another, but one solution with whatever problem you may be having is by taking the matter to a self-regulation service.